-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2020.
-Include early decision, early action, and students who began studies during summer in this cohort.
-Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include wait-listed students who were subsequently offered admission.
+- C1 First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2021. - · Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - Since the total may include students who did not provide gender data, the detail need not sum to the total total.
+Total first-time, first-year (freshman) men who applied 1887 Total first-time, first-year (freshman) women who applied 3336 Total first-time, first-year (freshman) men who were admitted 1277 Total first-time, first-year (freshman) women who were admitted 1974 Total full-time, first-time, first-year (freshman) men who enrolled 426 Total part-time, first-time, first-year (freshman) men who enrolled 1 Total full-time, first-time, first-year (freshman) women who enrolled 544 Total part-time, first-time, first-year (freshman) women who enrolled 1 • Total first-time, first-year (degree-seeking) who applied 5223 Total first-time, first-year (degree-seeking) who were admitted 3251 Total first-time, first-year (degree-seeking) who enrolled 972

-who were subsequently offered damission.
-C1 Total first-time, first-year (freshman) men who applied 1799 C1 Total first-time, first-year (freshman) women who applied 3209 5008 C1 Total first-time, first-year (freshman) men who were admitted 1192 C1 Total first-time, first-year (freshman) women who were admitted 1779 2971 C1 Total full-time, first-time, first-year (freshman) men who enrolled 402 C1 Total part-time, first-time, first-year (freshman) men who enrolled 2 C1 Total full-time, first-time, first-year (freshman) women who enrolled 513 C1 Total part-time, first-time, first-year (freshman) women who enrolled 1 918
+C2 Freshman wait-listed students

-C2 Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)
+Students who met admission requirements but whose final admission was contingent on space availability

-Yes No C2 Do you have a policy of placing students on a waiting list? Х C2 If yes, please answer the questions below for Fall 2020 admissions: C2 Number of qualified applicants offered a place on waiting list 0 C2 Number accepting a place on the waiting list C2 Number of wait-listed students admitted Yes No C2 Is your waiting list ranked? Х C2 If yes, do you release that information to students?
-C2 Do you release that information to school counselors? •
+Yes No Do you have a policy of placing students on a waiting list? Х s your waiting list ranked?
+Yes No If yes, do you release that information to students? Х Do you release that information to school counselors? Х